I started this

 features and performance.
 And virtually all with automatic volume

 (ALC) lacking manual/VU options.
-This 2013 update finds most still
+Previous 2013 update found most

-like manufacture and camera review journalism still lack disclosure
+like both manufacturer specifications and camera review journalism

 personal efforts to review and document newer external audio on